Primitive Irish

-Written records
+Documentation

 Primitive Irish is the oldest recorded form of the Goidelic languages.
 It was written in the Ogham alphabet, the usage of which can be divided into two phases, Orthodox Ogham and Scholastic Ogham.

 The former represents the earlier tradition of inscriptions recording an individual's name, optionally with parentage, perhaps as a memorial or indicator of land ownership, whereas the latter resulted from a tradition of scholarly restoration of the writing system as part of the development of a Celtic style of Catholic art, in parallel with the use of the Latin alphabet in ordinary writing.
 Primitive Irish is known only from Ogham fragments, usually personal names, the earliest being dated by academics to the 4th century, although some estimates for the earliest inscriptions range between the 1st and 5th centuries.
 Scholars agree that the orthodox written tradition is older than the surviving inscriptions.
 The latest inscriptions of the orthodox tradition appear to come from the 6th century.
 The scholastic use of Ogham continued until the early 19th century, the last inscription being found on the tomb of Mary Dempsey at Ahenny in County Tipperary, which is written in both Irish and English.

-Transcribed Ogham inscriptions, which lack a letter for //p//, show Primitive Irish to be similar in morphology and inflections to Gaulish, Latin, Classical Greek and Sanskrit.
-Many of the characteristics of modern (and medieval) Irish, such as initial mutations, distinct "broad" and "slender" consonants and consonant clusters, are not yet apparent.
+The original Ogham alphabet contained no letter for //p//, as it had been lost in Proto-Celtic and was therefore absent from inherited Primitive Irish vocabulary.
+The inscriptions nevertheless preserve archaic Indo-European nominal morphology, particularly in genitive endings, with parallels in other ancient Indo-European languages such as Gaulish, Latin, Attic Greek and Sanskrit.
+Many of the characteristics of modern (and medieval) Irish, such as initial mutations, distinct "broad" and "slender" consonants and consonant clusters, are not yet represented in the earliest inscriptions.